Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

       * Put in your Google Client ID and Client Secret from the Google API console.

-      * See also:
-        https://www.firebase.com/docs/web/guide/login/google.html
-        https://www.firebase.com/docs/web/guide/login/facebook.html
+      * You may also need to set your OAuth origin domains and other settings.
+See also: https://www.firebase.com/docs/web/guide/login/google.html https://www.firebase.com/docs/web/guide/login/facebook.html

 * If you don't specify your own Firebase URL when putting  Speakur on your page, it will fall back on using the author's Firebase app and you WON'T be able to moderate/admin posts or fully control it.
 So it is recommended to create your own Firebase account as above.
+The default database also has a low (free) resource limit for users/space.

 * See demo.html for a complete working example of using <speakur-discussion>